wrzlbrmft/arch-odroid/README.md

 ### Wireless Networking

-Unfortunately, the Arch Linux ARM distribution does not contain all packages required for wireless networking out of the box, namely:
+Unfortunately, the Arch Linux ARM distribution for ODROID does not contain all packages required for wireless networking out of the box, namely:

 * `crda`
 * `dialog`